ifelsefi/system-puzzle-weblog/README.md

 ## Postgres ##

-No longer stopping on `pgsl` errors.
+No longer stopping on `psql` errors.

 Added column for `source`.